 The application shall be written in English or French.

-Upon receipt of an application, the President of the CAS ADD, or her/his Deputy, shall appoint a Panel composed either of a Sole Arbitrator or of three arbitrators appearing on the special list described in Article 2 of the Rules, taking into account all the circumstances of the case.
+Upon receipt of an application, the President or the Deputy President of the CAS ADD shall appoint a Panel composed either of a Sole Arbitrator or of three arbitrators appearing on the special list described in Article 2 of the Rules, taking into account all the circumstances of the case.

-If an application is filed which is related to an arbitration already pending before the CAS ADD, the President of the CAS ADD, or her/his Deputy, may assign the second dispute to the Panel appointed to decide the first dispute.
-In order to decide upon such assignment, the President of the CAS ADD, or her/his Deputy, shall take into account all the circumstances, including the relation between the two cases and the progress already made in the first case.
+If an application is filed which is related to an arbitration already pending before the CAS ADD, the President or the Deputy President of the CAS ADD may assign the second dispute to the Panel appointed to decide the first dispute.
+In order to decide upon such assignment, the President or the Deputy President of the CAS ADD shall take into account all the circumstances, including the relation between the two cases and the progress already made in the first case.

 The CAS ADD Court Office shall convey the application to the appropriate arbitral Panel and inform the parties of the arbitrator(s) appointed.